liangyujing/ANOVA-Two-way-assignment-1/README.md

 #including the above effect size measures,
 #returned as tidy data frame (as tibble, to be exact).

-# 5. chack model assumptions
+# 5. check model assumptions
 #5.1 Homoscedasticity
 plot(mod1, 1)
 #Use the Levene’s test to check the homogeneity of variances.
 The function leveneTest() [in car package] will be used: